 Arctic temperatures are rising twice as fast as the global average, with associated shifts in vegetation zones, habitat, and species range (Arctic Climate Impact Assessment [ACIA] 2004; International Panel on Climate Change [IPCC] 2014; ENR 2016b).
-Temperatures are rising in the NWT, and generally have been warmer in the past 15 years compared to all years recorded prior to 1990, both in winter and summer (ENR 2016b).
+Temperatures in the NWT have generally been warmer in the past 15 years compared to all years recorded prior to 1990, both in winter and summer (ENR 2016b).
 The entirety of the NWT is expected to be affected by climate change, although some regions (for example, the Mackenzie River valley) may be warming even more quickly than others (ENR 2008).
-With climate warming, summers begin earlier and end later, extending the length of the active season for bees.
-A longer active season could be positive for bumble bees if food resources are available when queens emerge to establish new colonies in spring, but if there is a timing mismatch with floral resources, the effects could be devastating.
+There have been a number of extended heat waves in the NWT in the past decade, and temperature fluctuations are generally less predictable than in the past (ENR 2008, 2016b).
+The frequency of extreme summer temperatures (>30°C) is expected to increase across the NWT (ENR 2016a), and heat waves are becoming more frequent and more intense (ENR 2016a, b).